KimJiSeong1994/GNN_paper_list/README.md

 * <a href = "https://arxiv.org/pdf/2109.12843.pdf"> Graph Neural Netwokrs for Recommender Systems : Challenges, Methods, and Directions </a>
 * <a href = "https://arxiv.org/pdf/2205.12454.pdf"> Recipe for a General, Powerful, Scalable Graph Transformer </a>
 * <a href = "https://arxiv.org/pdf/2301.08210.pdf"> Everything is Connected: Graph Neural Networks </a>
+* <a href = "https://arxiv.org/pdf/2011.14867.pdf"> A Survey on Heterogeneous Graph Embedding : Methods, Techniques, Applications and Sources </a>
 ---

 **2. Aggregate architecture**